-The Dymo LabelWriter 450 is one of the most popular barcode label printers on the market today.
+The DYMO LabelWriter 450 is a well-reviewed and popular barcode printer.
 It’s a thermal label printer, which means it uses heat instead of ink to print labels.

 So, no need to buy ink cartridges, but you do need to purchase special labels.
 The good news is, since it’s such a popular printer, labels are relatively inexpensive and widely available.
 For example, you can buy 500 address sized labels from labelvalue.com for under $12.
 That’s about $0.02 a label.

 What can the DYMO LabelWriter 450 do for me?

 Well, chances are if you’re running a small business, you’re already in need of labels!
 The DYMO LabelWriter 450 can print a variety of labels from the most basic to some more interesting ones.

 - Return address labels